crodier/software-blog/_posts/2023-09-17-free-online-software-education.md

 # A free online, software education

-As a professional Java(!!) software engineer for 25 years I thought it would be a good idea to try to pass on the only thing I will claim to know reasonably well to my children when they were young.

 I have been of the belief that software takes too long to learn.
-I am still learning; often think I am not good at it!
+I am still learning, and often think I am not good at it!

 ### Goal of this guide

-To help people on their journey here is a curated list of free software courses in exactly the order I recommend studying software to effectively.
+This is a curated list of free software courses in exactly the order I recommend studying software to effectively.

-This guide is targeted toward making anyone effective in the field with a particular emphasis on children.
+This guide is targeted toward making anyone effective in the field.
+This list can be used starting as early as 12 years old.

+1. 10 years old is appropriate for Scratch.
+2. Python for Everybody can be started at 12 years old

 The list assumes zero prior software experience or understanding.
 Anyone could follow this guide and have a rewarding and high